tobyhodges/lesson-sprint-recommendations/during.md

   record these check-ins so that those who could not join can catch up on the latest progress when they (re-)join the sprint.
-  This is particularly important for sprints taking place across mutliple sessions/days and/or a wide range of timezones.
+  This is particularly important for sprints taking place across multiple sessions/days and/or a wide range of timezones.
   If you cannot record the check-in discussions, make sure to take extensive notes in a shareable location.
 - **Assign roles for check-ins.**